Keremalikorkmaz/Create-Teach-Evaluate/README.md

 # Create-Teach-Evaluate
-I want to create a multi-label text classificaion model The aim of this working is showing important steps of "Generating Model" quickly (as quick as possible) :)
+I decided to create a multi-label text classificaion model and showed steps on this model.
+The aim of this working is realizing important steps of "Generating Model" quickly